-During the pandemic it might be difficult to get out to purchase gifts.
-Instead, think about staying safe at home and making a Christmas gift yourself such as a handmade Christmas card.
+Instead of buying a gift for those you love, make a Christmas gift yourself such as a handmade Christmas card.
 It’s the thought of love that counts the most.

 By the way, the Veggie Fest website has recipes that children can make with a bit of help.
 In the spirit of gift giving, cookies made by you are a wonderful way to treat others.
 As you make them, be sure to add the ingredient of your kind and loving hearts.
 That’s the Christmas magic “secret ingredient.”